Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium: Discussion

 The CH$^+$ column densities found in MML15 lie between the results of our lowest (b0.5 and b0.5-iso) and highest (b4.5 and b4.5-iso) magnetic field strength simulations.
 In this way, our results are consistent with theirs.
 We find that ambipolar diffusion can become a significant factor contributing to the heating of the volume, and cannot be neglected energetically.
 MML15 found that the contribution to the CH$^+$ abundance from the ion-neutral drift velocities to be the dominant effect responsible for producing CH$^+$; we corroborate this finding.
 The fact that CH$^+$ is predominantly produced by the ion-neutral drift velocities in our model as well as in the MML15 model is the reason that our results qualitatively agree despite the large discrepancy in our $\HH$ cooling functions.
 Both our paper and theirs rely on the same post-processing method to deduce the ion-neutral drift velocities.

-In apparent conflict to our findings and those of MML15, \citet[][hereafter V17]{Valdivia+Godard+Hennebelle+etal_2017} ran a two-phase, colliding flow MHD simulation and found that CH$^+$ was {\it not} primarily produced by high ion-neutral drift velocities in their simulation.
-Their simulation under-produced CH$^+$ relative to observations, finding column densities $\sim10^{11-12}\,{\rm cm}^{-2}$ rather than $\sim 10^{13}\,{\rm cm}^{-2}$.
+\newtext{As mentioned in section~\ref{sec:intro}, V17's two-phase, colliding flow results contrast with our findings and those of MML15.
+V17 found that CH$^+$ was {\it not} primarily produced by high ion-neutral drift velocities in their simulation.
+As well,} their simulation under-produced CH$^+$ relative to observations, finding column densities $\sim10^{11-12}\,{\rm cm}^{-2}$ rather than $\sim 10^{13}\,{\rm cm}^{-2}$.
 The reasons for this appear to be three-fold.
-First, a variable ionization fraction means a higher electron fraction and more rapid destruction of CH$^+$ in low density regions.
-Second, destruction of $\HH$ in low-density regions limits CH$^+$ production by reaction (\ref{eq:react}).
-Third, a higher ionization fraction means that ion-neutral drift velocities will be lower, and as we find CH$^+$ is very sensitive to changes in the ion-neutral drift velocity, this can have an enormous impact on the overall CH$^+$ abundance.
+First, destruction of $\HH$ in low-density regions limits CH$^+$ production by reaction (\ref{eq:react}).
+Second, a higher ionization fraction means that ion-neutral drift velocities will be lower, and as we find CH$^+$ is very sensitive to changes in the ion-neutral drift velocity, this can have an enormous impact on the overall CH$^+$ abundance.
 V17 found overall drift velocities around two orders of magnitude lower than those we find.
+Third, injecting only warm-phase ISM into the box seems likely to underestimate the $\HH$ fraction in the lower density regions, further decreasing CH$^+$ abundance.